liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     >>> resp.code 400

-and data with a detailed error description
-(like https://cornice.readthedocs.org/en/latest/validation.html?highlight=schema) ::
+and you get data with a detailed error description (like https://cornice.readthedocs.org/en/latest/validation.html?highlight=schema) ::

      {